connervieira/Predator/README.md

 ### Generic

 By design, Predator doesn't require specialized hardware to run.
-While higher resolution cameras will obviously yield better results, and video format supported by FFMPEG will work with Predator.
+While higher resolution cameras will obviously yield better results, any video format supported by FFMPEG will work with Predator.

 ### Easy

-Predator is designed to be quick and easy to use.
-Just enter the root path of a project, enter a video name, and configure a few quick preferences, and Predator automatically starts processing videos, detecting plates, validating results, and forming a conveinent, easy to read list of license plates.
+While being technically mindedly will certainly help, Predator doesn't require professional installation or setup to function.
+As long as you're reasonably experienced with the Linux command line, setting up Predator should be a piece of cake.

 ### Private